 Check the Health of the kitten or catIt can be difficult for the average person to check if a cat or kitten is healthy or not, so if you decide to adopt or buy the kitten, make sure that the seller agrees that you can return them within 48 hours for a full refund after taking the cat or kitten to a Vet of your choice for a health check.
 The seller should be willing to let you do this.
 If the kitten has already been health checked by their own vet, make sure you get evidence for this in the form of vet records and phone their vet to confirm this.

-Can the kittens be viewed with their Mother?The advertiser should ALWAYS let you see the kittens with their mother, and in certain circumstances should let you see the kittens father.
-Not being able to see the kittens mother is a sign the kittens have not been bred by the advertiser.
+Can the kittens be viewed with their Mother?The seller should ALWAYS let you see the kittens with their mother, and in certain circumstances should let you see the kittens father.
+Not being able to see the kittens mother is a sign the kittens have not been bred by the seller.
 Pets4Homes do not allow the third party sale of kittens.
-All litters of kittens advertised, MUST have been bred by the advertiser.
+All litters of kittens advertised, MUST have been bred by the seller.

 Have the kittens been treated for worms and fleas?Kittens should really be wormed at around 2 weeks of age, and again at around 5 weeks of age, and finally just before they leave the seller/breeder at 8 to 12 weeks of age.